Your financial requirements

 When preparing reports, keep in mind that your role as the church treasurer is not to turn people into accountants!
 Your task is to provide people with meaningful information that can be used for decision making purposes.
 Accordingly, you can use a series of reports to ensure that you provide people with the information they require, as well as ensuring that the church’s governance requirements are maintained.

-When preparing a report for your finance committee you could prepare a one page summary of the church’s financial results that focuses on key areas.
+When preparing a report for your finance committee you could prepare a one-page summary of the church’s financial results (ie, dashboard) that focuses on key areas.
 You could then prepare a separate, more detailed, report for people who may require more information, and also for the church’s end of year financial statements.

 The summary report for the finance committee would include the most significant items from the profit & loss statement, balance sheet and cash flow statement mentioned above.
 For example, the income section of the profit & loss statement would highlight the church’s tithes and offerings, while the expense section would include remuneration costs.